Skip to content

 WordPress 7.0 AI Client SDK Integration

-WordPress 7.0 launches on April 9, 2026 with three features that make it the first major CMS to support AI-native development at the platform level.
+WordPress 7.0 is expected in mid-2026 with three features that make it the first major CMS to support AI-native development at the platform level.

 WordPress 7.0 Connectors Dashboard showing AI provider connections for OpenAI, Anthropic, and Google integrated into the WordPress admin